Luke5080/network-management/README.md

 Running a health check on a device consists of obtaining information from specific Cisco IOS commands, to generate a simple overview of the device health.
 Information includes the device's uptime, CPU usage by processes, CPU history graph, and amount of memory used on the device.
 All of this information is gathered by running the appropiate command on the device, retrieving and displaying it to the end user.

 Enter the menu option number to run the appropiate task.
 For each option, you will be prompted to enter the device name of the device you would like to run the task on, and from there, the script will output the terminal output from the appropiate command issued. **This script communicates with each networking device via SSH, and achieves this using the netmiko Python library**.
 All of the information gather during the creation of an inventory is used to establish an SSH connection to the device, and logs in with the username/password you provided upon creation.
-The script then runs the appropiate command on the device for the chosen menu option, and then captures the terminal output and sends it displays it to the user.
+The script then runs the appropiate command on the device for the chosen menu option, and then captures the terminal output and displays it to the user.
 To see the commands run, you can view the source code, and navigate to the `device_tasks` class, where each function sends a command to the device.

 Pressing `q` from the option prompt will return the user to the main menu, and you can repeat the following steps to load/create new inventories.

 ## Future ideas:
 1. Implement a CSV upload function, where users provide the path for a CSV file containing device names/IPs, which is then read and an inventory is created from it.
-2. Encrypt the stored `.invlist.txt` file, to ensure non-encrypted files containing usernames/passwords are not stored locally on the users system.
+2. ~~Encrypt the stored `.invlist.txt` file, to ensure non-encrypted files containing usernames/passwords are not stored locally on the users system.~~ ADDED: 15/04/2024.
 3. Expand script capability - more options for things to do on each networking device.

 ## Personal Notes: